-Discounts can boost your sales and earn you valuable new shoppers.
-However, when used incorrectly, they can also devalue your products, damage your brand, and even drive away your best customers.
+An effective discount percentage can boost your sales and earn you valuable new shoppers.
+However, when miscalculated, discounts can also devalue your products, damage your brand, and even drive away your best customers.

 Fortunately, with some careful planning, you can reap the benefits of a successful sale without any of the risks.
-By applying some clever pricing psychology to your next sale, you can offer the most effective discount percentage that won’t hurt your bottom line.
+By applying some clever pricing psychology to your next deal, you can offer the most effective discount percentage that won’t hurt your bottom line!

-In this guide, we’ll examine the various discounts that you can offer to your loyal customers.
-We’ll also dig into the psychology behind holding a successful sale, and discuss whether there’s a perfect discount percentage that works for all businesses.
-Let’s get started!
+In this guide, we’ll examine the various discounts that you can offer your loyal customers.
+We’ll also dig into the psychology behind holding a successful sale and discuss whether there’s a perfect discount percentage that works for all businesses.

 What Types of Discounts Can You Offer on Your E-Commerce Site?